Edwin97/DoorRush/README.md

 This project is written in Swift 5.0 and requires Xcode 11.5 or newer to build and run.

-Youtube iOS Template is compatible with iOS 13.5+.
+DoorRush iOS app is compatible with iOS 13.5+.

 ## Author